Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Results

-During Night\,2, the optical light curves show clear variability on short timescales (Fig.\,\ref{fig:timeseries2}, fourth panel).
-Unlike what was seen during Night\,1, no modulation at the system orbital period is detected.
+On Night\,2, the optical light curves show clear variability on short timescales (Fig.\,\ref{fig:timeseries2}, fourth panel).
+Unlike what was seen on Night\,1, no modulation at the system orbital period is detected.
 The average magnitudes are $g=16.65\pm0.02$ mag, $r=16.45\pm0.02$ mag, $i=16.20\pm 0.03$ mag, $z=16.09\pm0.03$ mag (in the AB photometric system), all marginally consistent with those reported by \cite{cotizelati14, baglio16}.
 To estimate the amount of intrinsic variability, we evaluated the fractional rms magnitude deviation of the light curves following \cite{vaughan94}.
 We find a low-significance fractional rms of $6.2\pm3.4\%$, $6.9\pm2.3\%$ and $12.7\pm4.7\%$ at a time resolution of 160\,s in the $g$, $r$ and $z$ bands, respectively, while no excess intrinsic variability could be detected in the $i$ band.
-This fractional rms is comparable to what has been observed for a few black-hole X-ray binaries in the optical band on a similar timescale, such as GX\,339-4 \citep{Gandhi2009,Gandhi2010} and MAXI\,J1535$-$571 \citep{Baglio2018}.
+This fractional rms is comparable to what has been observed for a few black hole XRBs in the optical band on a similar timescale, such as GX\,339-4 \citep{Gandhi2009,Gandhi2010} and MAXI\,J1535$-$571 \citep{Baglio2018}.
 In these systems, the variability has been attributed to the emission of a flickering jet that contributes up to optical frequencies.
-In contrast, when accretion dominates, lower values of fractional rms are typically measured, as seen in the case of the black-hole X-ray binary GRS\,1716$-$249 \citep{Saikia22}.
+In contrast, when accretion dominates, lower values of fractional rms are typically measured, as seen in the case of the black hole XRB GRS\,1716$-$249 \citep{Saikia22}.

-Unfortunately, most of the $K$-band images are of bad quality, resulting in an empty field of view.
+Unfortunately, most of the $K$-band images are of bad quality, resulting in an empty FOV.
 We stacked together three of the combined images in which the field was visible and \src\ was detected (so a total of 15$\times$15\,s integration images, all taken during the high mode), and performed the calibration against a selection of stars in the field from the 2MASS point source catalogue.
 We obtained an average magnitude of $K=14.41 \pm 0.29$\,mag, which is consistent with previous values reported in the literature (see e.g. \citealt{cotizelati14,baglio16}).